Unmanned Air Vehicle Design

 - Make sure you have enough sensor bandwidth

 - Making sure you have enough control surfaces / power / bandwidth (choosing an actuator)

-- Gust rejection and trajectory performance driven by:
+- Gust rejection and trajectory performance

 - Case study Examples